Random vectors in the presence of a single big jump: Multivariate heavy-tailed distributions

-Next, we assume that there are two arbitrarily dependent random vectors ${\bf X}$, ${\bf Y}$ with distributions $F$, $G$ respectively, namely $F(x\,A)=\PP[{\bf X} \in x\,A]$, $G(x\,A)=\PP[{\bf Y} \in x\,A]$, for any $x \geq 0$, and we explore some closure properties with respect to asymptotic equivalence of these distributions, in the frame of the newly introduced distribution classes.
-We note that, the following properties comply with the corresponding uni-dimensional properties.
+Next, we assume, that there are two arbitrarily dependent random vectors ${\bf X}$, ${\bf Y}$ with distributions $F$, $G$ respectively, namely $F(x\,A)=\PP[{\bf X} \in x\,A]$, $G(x\,A)=\PP[{\bf Y} \in x\,A]$, for $x \geq 0$, and we explore some closure properties with respect to the asymptotic equivalence of these distributions, in the frame of the newly introduced distribution classes.
+The following properties comply with the corresponding one-dimensional properties.